Extracorporeal Shockwave Therapy

 This clinically proven treatment has gained global recognition, including in Singapore, where it is widely adopted for conditions such as plantar fasciitis, Achilles tendinopathy, and other soft tissue injuries.
 The shockwaves used in ESWT are safe, extensively studied, and recognised as an effective treatment modality in orthopaedic, podiatric, and hospital settings worldwide.

-This therapy generates radial pressure waves through a mechanical process in which a projectile strikes a transmitter, creating pressure waves that spread outward as they penetrate the skin and target underlying tissues.
-The choice of transmitter is crucial in determining the depth and dispersion of these waves, ensuring optimal treatment effectiveness.
+Read more +This therapy generates radial pressure waves through a mechanical process in which a projectile strikes a transmitter, creating pressure waves that spread outward as they penetrate the skin and target underlying tissues.
+The mechanical stress created by these waves aims to trigger reactions in the tissue, supporting the body's natural processes.
+The choice of transmitter influences the depth and dispersion of these waves, guiding effective procedure.

-Specialized transmitters, such as fascial transmitters, are designed to address imbalances in connective tissues caused by injuries or poor biomechanics.
-By correcting these dysfunctions, RSWT helps restore movement, alleviate muscle pain, and accelerate recovery.
+Specialised transmitters, such as fascial transmitters, are designed to address imbalances in connective tissues that may arise from injuries or poor biomechanics.
+By addressing these areas, RSWT aims to support movement, help alleviate muscle pain, and assist recovery.

 Combining both radial and focused shockwave therapies has also been highly effective for conditions that require relief for tendinopathies and muscular dysfunction.